-Other Factors: Special talents or academic accomplishments and completion of special projects ARE considered, so research, significant community service, or other experiences that "demonstrate the student's promise for contributing to the intellectual vitality of a campus" should be included in the application.
+Other Factors: Special talents or academic accomplishments and completion of special projects ARE considered, so research, significant community service, or other experiences that

+"demonstrate the student's promise for contributing to the intellectual vitality of a campus" should be included in the application.

-TAMS Students Remaining at UNT to Complete Baccalaureate Degree should meet with an advisor in the college of their prospective major.
+TAMS Students Remaining at UNT to Complete Baccalaureate Degree

+A TAMS student who completes the program is considered a high school graduate and receives a TAMS diploma that is certified by the Texas Education Agency.
+During a student's fourth and final semester in TAMS, students contemplating staying at UNT should meet with an advisor in the college of their prospective major.
 (Ask your Academic Counselor if you are unsure which college supervises your major.)
 This meeting is designed to ensure that the student enrolls in the appropriate courses in the subsequent Summer and/or Fall semesters, but the student's TAMS code in UNT's student information system will not change until the student completes the program.
 After TAMS Commencement, a student must meet with a college advisor to request a formal change of major; once processed, the student automatically becomes a traditional UNT student.
 A TAMS graduate does not have to re-apply for admission to UNT because they remained enrolled in UNT for 4+ consecutive semesters.